-About Art and Design in New York City
+About Art in New York City

 A crucible for creativity, New York has been home to a remarkable array of artistic output in all media since the 19th century, when the song-and-dance duos of Vaudeville soft-shoed the path to Broadway.
 From the Harlem Renaissance of the '30s to the Beat poets of the '50s and the Brooklyn novelists of today, writers too have found eight million stories (at least) in the naked city.
 World-class museums like the Met, MoMA, the Brooklyn Museum, P.S.
 1 and the Guggenheim and smaller galleries in Chelsea, Dumbo, Long Island City and Williamsburg showcase famous classics, well-established contemporary artists and virtual unknowns.
 Film, dance, music, architecture, street art—sample it all here.